SiliconLabsSoftware/matter_extension/slc/apps/template-app/thread/README.md

 # Introduction

-This sample app demonstrates a minimal Matter platform implementation on Silicon Labs MG24/MG26 devices.
+This sample app demonstrates a minimal Matter Template implementation on Silicon Labs Series-2 and Series-3 devices.
 It provides the essential Matter clusters required for commissioning, network management, and basic device operation.
-This platform app serves as a foundation for building more complex Matter applications.
+This Template app serves as a foundation for building more complex Matter applications.

 # Building